xarantolus/notality/README.md

 # Notality
 Notality is a very simple note taking app.
+I mostly built it to learn how Flutter works, but it's functional and you can use it.

 ### Features
 * Create, edit and delete notes